jcrangon/own-slider/README.md

 # own-slider
- - Slider is fully responsive and will automatically reduce the number of shown slide to accomodate the screen width.
+ - Slider is fully responsive and will automatically reduce the number of shown slides to accomodate for screen width.
- - Arrow can be hidden.
+ - Arrows can be hidden.
 They can be created from an alpha-numeric character or from an image url.

- -customizing th slider:
+ -customizing the slider:
  $(document).ready(function(){

 	$("#slider1").ownSliders({